erizov/Professor/semester_9/lecture_62_observability_advanced/distributed_tracing/README.md

 **Space Complexity**: N/A

+## Algorithm Description

+Distributed Tracing is a fundamental algorithm in computer science used to solve specific computational problems efficiently.

+### Overview

+This algorithm is particularly useful for [specific use cases].
+Understanding its implementation and complexity characteristics is essential for effective problem-solving.

+### Complexity Analysis

+- **Time Complexity**: To be determined based on implementation
+- **Space Complexity**: To be determined based on implementation

+### References

+- Wikipedia: Distributed Tracing
+- Additional resources can be found in academic literature

+## Overview

+This algorithm is particularly useful for [specific use cases].
+Understanding its implementation and complexity characteristics is essential for effective problem-solving.

+### References

+- Wikipedia: Distributed Tracing
+- Additional resources can be found in academic literature

 ## Introduction

+Distributed Tracing is used to solve specific computational problems efficiently.
+This algorithm is particularly useful when dealing with [describe use case].

+## Algorithm Details

+### How It Works

+The algorithm works by [describe the main approach]:

+1. [Step 1]
+2. [Step 2]
+3. [Step 3]

+### Key Characteristics

+- **Time Complexity**: [To be determined]
+- **Space Complexity**: [To be determined]
+- **Stability**: [Stable/Unstable]
+- **In-place**: [Yes/No]

+## Use Cases

+- [Use case 1]
+- [Use case 2]
+- [Use case 3]

+## References

+- Wikipedia: Distributed Tracing
+- Additional resources can be found in academic literature

+## Implementation

+See `algorithm.py` for the complete implementation with examples.

 Distributed tracing tracks requests across multiple services to understand system behavior.
 Solves problems of debugging and performance analysis in microservices.
 Example: OpenTelemetry and Jaeger trace requests through multiple services.
 Works by generating trace IDs, propagating context, and collecting spans with timing and metadata.

 This advanced topic is essential for understanding modern distributed tracing systems and their applications in production environments.
 Mastery of distributed tracing is crucial for building scalable, efficient systems in enterprise settings.

 ## TL;DR

 **One Sentence**: A technique for observing and tracking system behavior, performance, and health.

 ### Short Description